 Provides the basis for understanding human development and life transitions throughout the life span within an ecological perspective.
 Orients the student to the generalist social work approach to understanding human behavior in a cross-cultural context, with a focus on normal behavior from birth through senescence.
-Provides a theoretical foundation on which to build social work practice skills.
+Provides a theoretical foundation on which to build social work-practice skills.
+Five units required of students who matriculated prior to Summer 2022.